joshuakasyoka/dp2/docs/index.markdown

 layout: home
 title: "Discover"
-description: "Hello this is the description"
+description: "A description of things to Discover"
 ---